Distance: 24-mile loop

-Elevation gain: 2130 ft (1390 without the climb)
+Elevation gain: 1700 ft

 Adding Miles: From Martinez you can easily ride south via good, small roads to the network of roads around Briones Park—Alhambra Valley Rd., Reliez Valley Rd., Bear Valley Rd.—all worth riding, and continue on until you connect with the southern sections of the Grizzly Peak Boulevard Etc. ride.